Open source marketplace –

 It lets you download years worth of work

-Every marketplace needs a set of essential features.
+Every marketplace needs a set of essential marketplace features.
 Sellers want to create pages for their offering.
 Buyers want an effective way to search and browse the offering.
 Messages, reviews, and online payments need to happen.
 Powerful admin functionality is a must.

 Creating all this two-sided functionality from scratch is an expensive, time-consuming project.